 How to Choose a Truck to Pull Your 5th Wheel

 You’ve already selected your desired fifth wheel for your next trip.
-The next step that comes, and one that can be pretty daunting, is selecting a truck to pull your 5th wheel.
+The next step that comes, and one that can be pretty daunting, is selecting a truck to pull your fifth wheel.

 1. What Kind of Truck Do You Need?